itsOwen/google-meet-bot-python/Readme.md

 ## REQUIREMENTS
 1. pip install selenium <br />
 2. Chrome Driver (add the exe in same folder as of the bot): https://chromedriver.chromium.org/home

+## Note IMPORTANT (Installation):

+If the bot is not working for you, that means that google has updated its xpaths and you need to update the xpaths in the code as well then only the bot will work again.

+First Install the files in requirements. <br />
+Then Simply open CMD and type: <br />
+> python filename.py

 ## Features:
 1. I added a basic menu if you want to make an exe and send it to your friend.<br />
 2. File saving/loading system added:<br />